vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 Oracle
 ######

-Denying the participants access to Oracle signatures may mean that the Issuer will not be able to perform liquidations.
+Denying the participants access to Oracle signatures may mean that the issuer will not be able to perform liquidations.

-This may lead to the Synth becoming under-collateralized, and then direct and indirect losses to the Issuer as a consequence.
+This may lead to the Synth becoming under-collateralized, and then direct and indirect losses to the issuer as a consequence.
 Direct losses when they eventually are able to liquidate, but the price has moved so much that the collateral is cheaper than RA referenced by the Synth.
-If the Issuer holds the reserve of Synth, they get losses from the monetary value of that reserve diminishing due to under-collateralization.
+If the issuer holds the reserve of Synth, they get losses from the monetary value of that reserve diminishing due to under-collateralization.
 Indirect losses are mainly reputational due to the Synth they issue disassociating from the price of the reference asset because of under-collateralization.

 Sponsors are less affected by this unless they hold a significant amount of Synth, as they can do redeem if they can get enough Synth to do so (and Synth that may be cheaper at that time).
-But if all oracles are not available, the Issuer may stop issuing Synth, so the Sponsors will be left to find Synth on the open market, but the behavior of the market in this situation is hard to predict.
+But if all oracles are not available, the issuer may stop issuing Synth, so the Sponsors will be left to find Synth on the open market, but the behavior of the market in this situation is hard to predict.

 Traders may be at loss because of dissociation of the price of Synth and RA price.